BladeFireLight/WindowsImageTools/README.md

 PowerShell Tools for Generation 2 Images

 ## Synopsis
-This module provides tools to quickly convert a WIM into  bootable VHD/VHDX
+This module provides tools to quickly convert a WIM into bookable VHD(x) and Create fully updated WIM/VHD(x)

 ## Description
 Creating Patched Images or just a baseline VHDX from a CD has in the past required MDT to deploy to a machine, patch and then capture the images.